 - 149. Mandatory physical examinations for sworn employees shall include the submission of a urine specimen for routine analysis and screening for the presence of drugs or alcohol.
 Analysis and screening for drugs and alcohol is required for sworn employees in the following circumstances: - 150.
 1. Prior to the expiration of a newly hired employee's twelve (12) month probationary period. - 151.
-2. For employees being promoted to a higher rank, prior to the effective date of promotion.

-- 152. 3.
-Prior to return from: - a.) medical leaves of absence in excess of thirty (30) calendar days, and - 154. b.) unpaid leaves of absence in excess of ninety (90) calendar days. - 4.
-When a pattern of sick leave develops which indicates a reasonable suspicion of substance abuse. - 156.
+2. For employees being promoted to a higher rank, prior to the effective date of promotion. - 152.
+3. Prior to return from: - 153. a.) medical leaves of absence in excess of thirty (30) calendar days, and - 154. b.) unpaid leaves of absence in excess of ninety (90) calendar days. - 155.
+4. When a pattern of sick leave develops which indicates a reasonable suspicion of substance abuse. - 156.
 5. When there is reasonable suspicion that an employee is under the influence of drugs or alcohol while on duty. - 157.
 6. In the event an employee is involved in an on-duty vehicular accident resulting in death or an injury requiring transport for medical treatment.
 In such cases the employee will have the option for either a blood or urine analysis and screening.
 An "injury requiring transport for medical treatment" is an injury that results in the medical transport by ambulance of any person involved in the accident from the accident scene; or an injury to any person involved in the accident where that person declines transport by ambulance from the accident scene against medical advice (also known as "AMA").
-If testing is required under this section, the SFPD shall direct the involved SFPD vehicle operator to undergo testing within twelve (12) hours of the time of the accident, and shall conduct testing of the involved SFPD vehicle operator within twenty four (24) hours of the time of the accident.
-If testing is not directed and conducted within these time periods (assuming no interference by the SFPD operator is not required or permitted under this paragraph.
+If testing is required under this section, the SFPD shall direct the involved SFPD vehicle operator to undergo testing within twelve (12)

+hours of the time of the accident, and shall conduct testing of the involved SFPD vehicle operator within twenty four (24) hours of the time of the accident.
+If testing is not directed and conducted within these time periods (assuming no interference by the SFPD vehicle operator that delays the SFPD's directive or testing), testing of the involved SFPD operator is not required or permitted under this paragraph.